rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Feedback control is based on the *feedback principle*:
 > Continuously compare the actual output to its desired reference value; then apply a change to the system inputs that counteracts any deviation of the actual output from the reference.

-To put this in other words, when the output is higher the reference value, a correction to the next input is applied, which will lead to a reduction in the output.
+To put this in other words, when the output is higher than the reference value, a correction to the next input is applied, which will lead to a reduction in the output.
 Also, if the output is too low, the input value will be raised, such that the next output will be closer to the reference value.
 Schematically this **closed-loop system** is shown below, where the output is looped back and used in the calculation for what the next input will be.

 ![Feedback system](images/Feedback system.png)

-Compare this with a **open-loop system**, where the output is not taken into account.
+Compare this with an **open-loop system**, where the output is not taken into account.

 ![Feedforward system](images/Feedforward system.png)